netscaler/netscaler-helm-charts/citrix-cloud-native/charts/citrix-node-controller/README.md

        kubectl create secret generic nslogin --from-literal=username='cnc' --from-literal=password='mypassword'
     ```

-#### Create system User account for Citrix node controller in Citrix ADC
+#### Create system User account for NetScaler node controller in NetScaler

-Citrix node controller configures the Citrix ADC using a system user account of the Citrix ADC.
-The system user account should have certain privileges so that the CNC has permission configure the following on the Citrix ADC:
+NetScaler node controller configures the NetScaler using a system user account of the NetScaler.
+The system user account should have certain privileges so that the NSNC has permission configure the following on the NetScaler:

 - Add, Delete, or View routes
 - Add, Delete, or View arp